DaniilsSmirnovs/DaniilsSmirnovs/README.md

 - 👋 Hi, I’m @DaniilsSmirnovs
-- 👀 I’m interested in data analysis.
+- 👀 I’m interested in data analysis — especially in health, psychology and social research.
-- 🌱 I’m currently learning SQL and Tableu.
+- 🌱 Currently building my skills in SQL and Tableau.
-- 💞️ I’m looking to collaborate on any projects.
+- 🤝 Open to collaborations — feel free to reach out if you have a project in mind!
-- 📫 How to reach me - use my email (daniilsssmirnovs11@gmail.com) - let's collaborate!
+- 📫 Reach me at daniilssmirnovs11@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I hate fun facts ^^
+- ⚡ Fun fact: I love Lord of the Rings — probably too much.

 <!---
 DaniilsSmirnovs/DaniilsSmirnovs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.